rhr/ivy/doc/source/using.rst

 .. image:: _images/plants_fig6.png
     :width: 700

-Another benefit to using ``ivy`` interactively is ``ivy``'s node autocompelte function.
+Another benefit to using ``ivy`` interactively is ``ivy``'s node autocomplete function.
 You can type in the partial name of a node and hit ``tab`` to autocomplete, just like with any other autocompletion in ipython.

 .. sourcecode:: ipython

     In [*]: fig.root["Sy # Hit tab to autocomplete
     Sylvichadsia  Symplocaceae  Synoum        Syrmatium
     In [*]: fig.root["Sym # Hitting tab will complete the line In [*]: fig.root["Symplocaceae"]
     Out[*]: Node(139904995827408, leaf, 'Symplocaceae')

 ``ivy`` also has tools for printing large figures across multiple pages.
 The figure method ``hardcopy`` creates an object that has methods for creating PDFs that can be printed or placed in documents.
 To print a large figure across multiple pages, you can use the ``render_multipage`` method of a ``hardcopy`` object.
 For more information, look at the documentation for ``render_multipage``.
 The following code will create a PDF that has the figure spread across 4x4 letter-size pages.